gsieben/GeoGab-RuntimeMeter/readme.md

 This has been sufficiently discussed above.
 Keyword runtime fluctuations.

 ### The length of the runtime measurement is limited
 I consider the possible length of the transit time measurements to be sufficient.
-If the runtime in ticks is not sufficient, you can use the mircos and millis method, where microseconds and milliseconds are used instead of ticks.
-For such "long" runtimes it does not matter if they are still calculated in ticks.
+If the runtime in cycles is not sufficient, you can use the mircos and millis method, where microseconds and milliseconds are used instead of cycles.
+For such "long" runtimes it does not matter if they are still calculated in cycles.
 The limitation is due to a simple fact.
 I use "only" 32bit variables.
 I could also use 64Bit.
 But then they consume more memory and can't be processed as fast.
 I will not go into this now.

 An unsigned 32 bit variable (uint32_t) can store number up to `2^32=4.294.967.296`.
 At `2^32` a rollover occurs.
 That means we would need one bit more (which does not exist).
 Therefore with the value `uint32_t x=2^32+1` the variable `x` starts again at zero.

 The *RuntimeMeter* counts everything with 32 bits.
 That means, in case of microseconds, it can store a maximum of 4.294.967.296 microseconds.
 And this restriction is valid for the single measurement as well as for the total runtime measurement.
-So all measured values added together must not overwrite 2^32 units (ticks, microseconds, milliseconds).
+So all measured values added together must not overwrite 2^32 units (cycles, microseconds, milliseconds).

 In practice these are runtimes up to: